Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Empirical Evaluation

 \subsection{Sensor Placement Tasks}

 We consider a discrete set of sensors located at different fixed positions measuring a quantity of interest, e.g., temperature, amount of rainfall, or traffic data, and want to find an informative subset of sensors subject to a budget constraint on the number of sensors selected (e.g., due to hardware costs).
-To quantify the informativeness of subsets of sensors, we fit a multivariate normal distribution to the sensor measurements~\cite{krause2008near} and associate each subset of sensors $A \subseteq N$ with its information gain~\cite{srinivas2009gaussian} \begin{linenomath*} \end{linenomath*} where $(K_{ij})_{i, j \in A}$ is the submatrix of the covariance matrix $K$ that is indexed by the sensors $A \subseteq N$ and $I_{|A|}$ the $|A|\times |A|$ identity matrix.
+To quantify the informativeness of subsets of sensors, we fit a multivariate normal distribution to the sensor measurements~\cite{krause2008near} and associate each subset of sensors $A \subseteq N$ with its information gain~\cite{srinivas2009gaussian}

+where $(K_{ij})_{i, j \in A}$ is the submatrix of the covariance matrix $K$ that is indexed by the sensors $A \subseteq N$ and $I_{|A|}$ the $|A|\times |A|$ identity matrix.
 We construct two covariance matrices this way for temperature measurements from 46 sensors at Intel Research \emph{Berkeley} and for velocity data from 357 sensors deployed under a highway in \emph{California}.

 The information gain is a submodular set function and, thus, can be approximately maximized using the greedy algorithm by \cited{nemhauser1978analysis}: $A^* \approx \argmax_{A \subseteq N: |A| \leq d} G\at{A}$ to obtain informative subsets.
 We do the same using Fourier-sparse surrogates $s$ of $G$: $A^{+} \approx \argmax_{A \subseteq N: |A| \leq d} s\at{A}$ and compute $G(A^+)$.
 As a baseline we place $d$ sensors at random $A_{\text{rand}}$ and compute $G\at{A_{\text{rand}}}$.
 Figure~\ref{fig:information_gain} shows our results.
 The x-axes correspond to the cardinality constraint used during maximization and the y-axes to the information gain obtained by the respective informative subsets.
 In addition, we report next to the legend the execution time and number of queries needed by the successful experiments.